Stewart Granger: Continental European career: 1960–1969

 In June 1960, Granger announced he would appear in The Leopard; two movies for MGM in Britain, one of which was I Thank a Fool alongside Susan Hayward; Pontius Pilate for Hugo Fregonese; and The Tumbled House for John Farrow.
 The role in The Leopard ultimately went to Burt Lancaster, the one in I Thank a Fool to Peter Finch, and the Fregonese and Farrow movies were never made.
 Granger did go to Britain to appear in the thriller The Secret Partner (1961) for MGM.

 He went to Italy and played Lot in Robert Aldrich's Sodom and Gomorrah (1962), filmed in Rome.
 When Sodom and Gomorrah started filming, Granger announced he had signed a three-picture deal with MGM, which would include I Thank a Fool, Swordsman of Siena and a third movie for Jacques Bar.
 He also announced he had reactivated his production company, Tracy Productions, which was scheduled to make Dark Memory by Jonathan Latimer.
 Granger did not appear in I Thank a Fool, and Dark Memory was not made.
 Instead Granger stayed in Italy to make Commando (1962), an action movie and Swordsman of Siena (1963), a swashbuckler.
 Granger was in the war movie The Secret Invasion (1964) for Roger Corman, shot in Yugoslavia.

 In West Germany, Granger acted in the role of Old Surehand in three Western movies adapted from novels by German author Karl May, with French actor Pierre Brice (playing the fictional Indian chief Winnetou), in Among Vultures (1964), with Elke Sommer; The Oil Prince (1965) (Rampage at Apache Wells) (1965), shot in Yugoslavia; and Old Surehand (Flaming Frontier) (1965).
 He was teamed with Brice and Lex Barker, also a hero of Karl May movies, in the crime movie Killer's Carnival (1966).

 Granger starred in several Eurospy movies such as Red Dragon (1965), a West German-Italian movie shot in Hong Kong; and Requiem for a Secret Agent (1966).
 He did The Crooked Road (1965), with Robert Ryan under the direction of Don Chaffey in Yugoslavia; Target for Killing (1966), a crime movie with Karin Dor; and The Trygon Factor (1966), a British co-production based on a novel by Edgar Wallace.

 Granger's last studio picture was The Last Safari (1967), shot in Africa and directed by Henry Hathaway.
 Granger was billed under Kaz Garas.
 He later called this "my last real film...the worst film ever made in Africa!"

 In 1970, he described his recent movies as "movies not even I will talk about".
-He later estimated that he made more than $1.5 million in the 1960s but lost all of it.
+He later estimated that he earned more than $1.5 million in the 1960s but lost all of it.